michalciurus/michalciurus.github.io/_posts/2016-07-16-RxSwift-for-dummies-#1-Observables.markdown

 Ok, we have an `Observable`.
 This is a **cold** ❄️ observable: it will start executing only when an observer subscribes.
 A **hot** 🔥 observable executes even if it doesn't have any observers.

-So to emphasize: the `Hello dummy 🐣` value will not be emitted just because you instantiated an `Observable` object.
+We'll cover the difference and examples in the next parts, so don't worry, but for now you have to understand that: the `Hello dummy 🐣` value will not be emitted just because you instantiated an ❄️`Observable` object.
+The ❄️`Observable` is frozen and **will start executing only when you add an observer**.

 Let's analyze step by step what's happening:
 {% highlight swift %}